Part D offers people prescription drug plans through traditional Medicare. Private companies, rather than federal or state offices, administer Part D.

 • immunosuppressants

 Each Medicare Part D plan has a list of covered medications.
-This list is called a “formulary.”
-A person must review a plan’s formulary before enrolling to ensure it covers any ongoing medications.
+This list is called a formulary.
+A person must review a plan’s formulary before enrolling to ensure it covers any medications that they take.

-A person can also apply for Extra Help, which provides additional coverage for people with low incomes.
-In addition, Medicare can put in place exemptions to help reduce the costs of specific medications.
+A person can also apply for Extra Help, a program that provides additional coverage for people with low incomes.
+In addition, Medicare can put exemptions in place to help reduce the costs of specific medications.

 Medicare has several enrollment periods throughout the year.
-During these, a person can add or switch their coverage.
+During these, a person can add coverage or switch their existing coverage.

-For people with Medicare, Part D open enrollment is October 15 through December 7.
+For people who already have Medicare, Part D open enrollment is October 15 through December 7.
 During this period, a person can enroll in a Part D plan or switch plans.

 If a person switches plans during this time, their new coverage will begin on January 1 of the following year.

-A person can also sign up for Medicare Part D at other key times — if they move out of their current plan’s service area or otherwise lose coverage.
+A person can also sign up for Medicare Part D at other key times, such as if they move out of their current plan’s service area or otherwise lose coverage.

-A person should not go for more than 63 days in a row without creditable prescription drug coverage, or they may have to pay Medicare premium penalties.
+A person should not go more than 63 days in a row without prescription drug coverage, or they may have to pay Medicare premium penalties.

 The term “donut hole” refers to a gap in coverage.

-Once spending on the plan reaching this figure, a person will pay for brand-name drugs, but no more than 25% of the price.
+Once spending reaches this figure, a person will pay for brand-name drugs but at no more than 25% of the price.

 Medicare Part D provides prescription drug plans through private insurance companies.

-Only those with original Medicare can enroll in a Part D plan.
+Only people with Original Medicare can generally enroll in a Part D plan.

 To receive the least expensive coverage, a person should enroll close to their 65th birthday or within 63 days of losing their previous prescription drug coverage.